yunncheng/MMRL/README.md

-# MMRL: Multi-Modal Representation Learning for Vision-Language Models (CVPR2025) & MMRL++: Parameter-Efficient and Interaction-Aware Representation Learning for Vision-Language Models (arXiv)
+# MMRL: Multi-Modal Representation Learning for Vision-Language Models (CVPR2025) & MMRL++: Parameter-Efficient and Interaction-Aware Representation Learning for Vision-Language Models (IJCV2026)

 This repository provides the official PyTorch implementation for our CVPR 2025 paper:
 **MMRL: Multi-Modal Representation Learning for Vision-Language Models**
-and our arXiv extension:
+and our IJCV2026 extension:
 **MMRL++: Parameter-Efficient and Interaction-Aware Representation Learning for Vision-Language Models**

 📄 [MMRL Paper Link](https://arxiv.org/abs/2503.08497)